Reaching Across Illinois Library System (RAILS)

 - The RAILS Board of Directors may reject any and all bids and re-advertise.
 The system shall not be required to accept a bid that does not meet the system's established terms of delivery, quality and serviceability requirements.

-- In case of an emergency when the emergency expenditure is approved by ¾ of the members of the RAILS Board of Directors, a contract can be let without advertising for bids.
-When possible, emergency purchases shall be made on the basis of three information competitive quotations.
+- In case of an emergency when the emergency expenditure is approved by a majority of the RAILS Board, a contract can be let without advertising for bids.
+When possible, emergency purchases shall be made on the basis of three informal competitive quotations.

 - In the event purchases are made through a joint purchasing program of the State of Illinois, or other intergovernmental cooperative purchasing activity, which activity awards it purchases on the basis of competitive bids in accordance with the Governmental Joint Purchasing Act (30 ILCS 525), the requirements above are waived.

-- Competitive bidding is not required in the following cases: salaries and wages of employees; library materials; purchases and contracts for the use, purchase, delivery, movement or installation of automation equipment, software or services and telecommunications equipment software and services; contracts for utility services such as water, light and heat; where services are required for legal counsel, professional engineering and architectural services, provided that procurement of such engineering or architectural services complies with the Local Government Professional Services Selection Act (50 ILCS 510); for artistic skills or for professional services pursuant to a written contract; and maintenance or service contracts for equipment or software where the work will best be performed by the manufacturer or installer, or by the authorized agent for the manufacturer or installer.
+- library materials; purchases and contracts for the use, purchase, delivery, movement or installation of automation equipment, software or services and telecommunications equipment software and services; contracts for utility services such as water, light and heat; where services are required for legal counsel, professional engineering and architectural services, provided that procurement of such engineering or architectural services complies with the Local Government Professional Services Selection Act (50 ILCS 510); for artistic skills or for professional services pursuant to a written contract; and maintenance or service contracts for equipment or software where the work will best be performed by the manufacturer or installer, or by the authorized agent for the manufacturer or installer.

 - RAILS will dispose of any real or personal property in accordance with the Illinois Library System Act (75 ILCS 10/16).